MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

     1. Ensure it has execution permissions using `chmod +x [SCRIPTNAME.sh]` substituting `[SCRIPTNAME.sh]` with your script.
     1. To execute, simply use `./[SCRIPTNAME.sh]`.

+- **Windows Batch**: With batch files (also known as bat files) you can simplify routine or repetitive tasks on Windows.
+A batch file is an unformatted text file that contains one or more commands and has a `.bat` or `.cmd` file name extension.
+When you type the file name at the command prompt, the `Cmd.exe` (or Command Prompt) from the Windows operating system runs the commands sequentially as they appear in the file.
+To create and execute a Windows Batch script:
+    1. Create a new file in a folder (i.e. the Desktop) in your computer running Windows.
+    2. Choose a filename and ensure the extension of the file is either `.bat` or `.cmd`, this is very important or the Operating System won't recognize the file as a script that can be run.
+    3. Edit the file using right-click on it, and copy/paste the Windows Bash snippets provided in this document.
+Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Windows Batch file than the commands that use them.
+    4. Save the file.
+    5. To execute, simply right click on the file and select **Open**.

-Don't feel obliged to stick to Windows Bash or Bash for deploying the whole architecture end-to-end.
+Don't feel obliged to stick to Bash or Windows Batch for deploying the whole architecture end-to-end.
 You could complete a step like deploying the Azure Cache for Redis using Windows Bash and then switch to Bash to deploy Azure Database for MySQL, although it's not the standard.

 ### Command line general configuration variables and tools